Early 20th Century

 Ships from: Pennsylvania, United States

 We guarantee the authenticity of this item.

-This work is offered in a carved giltwood frame
+This work is offered in a fluted giltwood frame

 Overall very good condition

 Under UV light, very minor in-painting detected comprising less than 5% of the composition